ctm/yld/src/a_public_life.md

 done in mdbook (the format that this document is in).

-Currently, on a typical week I run for a couple hours or more on Mondays through Saturdays and ride my bike for a several hours on Sunday.
+Currently, on a typical week I run for a couple hours or more on Mondays through Saturdays and ride my bike for several hours on Sunday.
 This gives me a lot of time to think and record voice notes.
 I'm planning to dump some of my thoughts into this "book".
 It's kind of like me writing up thoughts for a younger version of myself and probably equally pointless.
 I don't (yet!) have a time machine and younger deadhead listened to nobody.

+So far, I've mostly used this as a place to dump GPX files since free Wordpress won't host them.